HenestrosaDev/HenestrosaDev/README.md

 ¡Hola!
 My name is José Carlos, but online, I go by my _second_ last name, Henestrosa—yes, we have that in Spain.
 I'm a **software developer** driven by the excitement of turning ideas into user-centered software solutions that have a positive impact on society.
 I also enjoy sharing programming insights on my [blog](https://henestrosa.dev/blog) and playing the guitar when I'm offline.

-Here are some technical aspects that people are often curious about:
-- My go-to web stack for dynamic websites is VILT ([Vue](https://github.com/vuejs/core), [Inertia](https://github.com/inertiajs/inertia-laravel), [Laravel](https://github.com/laravel/laravel), and [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss)).
-For static websites, I'm keen on [Astro](https://github.com/withastro/astro).
-- Since my work focuses on mobile development, I'm "forced" to use [Xcode](https://developer.apple.com/xcode/) and [Android Studio](https://developer.android.com/studio), but I always enable [Vim](https://github.com/vim/vim) key bindings in both.
-For other platforms, I currently rely on [Visual Studio Code](https://github.com/microsoft/vscode) with the [VSCode Neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) plugin, along with other plugins.
-However, I'm seriously considering switching to [Neovim](https://github.com/neovim/neovim) once I find the time to configure it to my liking.
-- For accessibility reasons, I use tabs instead of spaces for indentation, so I highly recommend checking [your Github preferences](https://github.com/settings/appearance) > **Choose the number of spaces a tab is equal to when rendering code**.
+For accessibility reasons, I use tabs instead of spaces for indentation, so I highly recommend checking [your Github preferences](https://github.com/settings/appearance) > **Choose the number of spaces a tab is equal to when rendering code**.

 <details>
   <summary>-</summary>